Where Was The Lord of the Rings Filmed in New Zealand?

 5. Putangirua Pinnacles

 There is no mistaking that these eroded pillars make up the Dimholt Road that Legolas, Aragorn and Gimli took when they first encountered the Army of the Undead.
+Do the hike there and/or stay the night in the campsite; see, there’s another reason to travel New Zealand in a rental campervan!

 Location: Aorangi Ranges, Wairarapa District, Wellington, North Island.
 Check out their exact location in Wairarapa – Guide for Backpackers.